Last Updated May 8, 202511 min read

 Add AWS credentials to your pipeline

-In your CircleCI dashboard, navigate to the Organization Settings page by clicking on the link in the sidebar.
-Next, select Contexts and click on the Create Context button and add a unique name for your Context.
-After you click the Create Context button in the dialog box, the Context appears in a list with Security set to All members to indicate that anyone in your organization can access this Context at runtime.
-As specified in the .circleci/config.yml configuration for this tutorial, the Context name should be aws-credentials
+In your CircleCI dashboard, click the link in the sidebar to go to the Organization Settings page.
+Select Contexts and click the Create Context button.
+Add a unique name for your Context.
+The Context appears in a list with security set to All members.
+This indicates that anyone in your organization can access the Context at runtime.
+As specified in the .circleci/config.yml configuration for this tutorial, the Context name should be aws-credentials.

 2022-12-03-adding-aws-context